YoungWolf05/cafe-employee-management/README.md

 docker-compose down
 ```

-This command will stop and remove the containers created by `docker-compose up`.
+This command will stop and remove the containers created by `docker compose up`.

-## License

-This project is licensed under the MIT License.